darrenvechain/thorgo/README.md

 - `github.com/darrenvechain/thorgo`
 - `thorgo` is the primary package in the Thor GO SDK.
-It provides a high-level interface for interacting with the VechainThor blockchain.
+It provides a high-level interface for interacting with the VeChainThor blockchain.
 This package includes functions for querying account balances, transactions, blocks, and smart contracts.
 It also supports simulating, building, and sending transactions, as well as interacting with smart contracts for reading and transacting.

 ### thorest

 - `github.com/darrenvechain/thorgo/thorest`
-- The `thorest` package provides raw API access to the VechainThor blockchain.
+- The `thorest` package provides raw REST access to the VeChainThor blockchain.
 It allows developers to query the blockchain directly without the need for higher-level abstractions provided by `thorgo`.

 ### txmanager